exoticlibraries/libcester/README.md

  - [x] --cester-test=Test,.. to select the test cases to run e.g --cester-test=Test1,Test2 to run only Test1 or Test2
  - [x] prints out name of each test case before running
  - [x] --cester-version to see cester version only
- - [ ] --cester-help to view cester help messsage
+ - [x] --cester-help to view cester help messsage
+ - [x] --cester-printversion to display cester version before running test

 Any command line option starting with `--cester-*` will be parsed as cester option.